Azure-Samples/MachineLearningSamples-tdsp/Readme.md

 - tools to assist with data science tasks and project execution

 ## Information About TDSP In Azure Machine Learning
-When you instantiate the TDSP from Azure Machine Learning , you get the TDSP-recommended standardized directory structure and document templates for project execution and delivery.
+When you instantiate the TDSP from Azure Machine Learning, you get the TDSP-recommended standardized directory structure and document templates for project execution and delivery.
 The workflow then consists of the following steps:

 - modify the documentation templates provided here for your project
-- execute your project (fill in with your project's code, documents and artifact outputs)
+- execute your project (fill in with your project's code, documents, and artifact outputs)
 - prepare the Data Science deliverables for your client or customer, including the ProjectReport.md report.

 We provide [instructions on how to instantiate and use TDSP in Azure Machine Learning](https://aka.ms/how-to-use-tdsp-in-aml).